-\ Animal Unit (AU) is a standard expression of livestock based on a daily net energy maintenance requirement equal to 13.6 Mcal.
+^{} Animal Unit (AU) is a standard expression of livestock based on a daily net energy maintenance requirement equal to 13.6 Mcal.

-The authors gratefully acknowledge the cooperation of the program staff of the USDA Farm Service Agency's Montana State Office for providing handbook materials and reviews of this publication.
+The authors gratefully acknowledge the cooperation of the program staff of the USDA Farm Service Agency's Wyoming State Office and University of Wyoming for providing handbook materials and reviews of this publication.